mdn/content/files/en-us/web/javascript/reference/regular_expressions/backreference/index.md

 ## Description

 A backreference is a way to match the same text as previously matched by a capturing group.
-Capturing groups count from 1, so the first capturing group's result can be referenced with `\1`, the second with `\2`, and so on. `\0` is an [escape character](/en-US/docs/Web/JavaScript/Reference/Regular_expressions/Escape_character) for the NUL character.
+Capturing groups count from 1, so the first capturing group's result can be referenced with `\1`, the second with `\2`, and so on. `\0` is a [character escape](/en-US/docs/Web/JavaScript/Reference/Regular_expressions/Character_escape) for the NUL character.

 In [case-insensitive](/en-US/docs/Web/JavaScript/Reference/Global_Objects/RegExp/ignoreCase) matching, the backreference may match text with different casing from the original text.